Mirror, Mirror On The Wall…

 I’m so in love with my mirror, and the whole revamp took no longer than a couple of hours – so quick and easy to give a lacklustre piece a fab new look.
 I have a pretty vintage bureau in my bedroom that will be getting the same treatment as this mirror, so watch this space!

 After 5pm UK time today, I am relieved to say that I will no longer be begging for vote for the Interior Blog Awards.
 I have made peace with the fact that if I am not shortlisted, it is no reflection on my success, or how loved this blog is by many.
 I do not need a prize to feel proud if what I share here.
-However having said all that (!), this is my last ditch attempt to gather a few last minute votes – please vote here, it only takes a few seconds.
 As always, thank you so much to those of you who have taken the time to vote – if I could have you all round for afternoon tea, I would!

 On Sunday I will be talking at The Handmade Fair with the lady herself – I will be in conversation with Annie Sloan, Kirstie Allsopp and Dee Campling at 4pm, in the Super Theatre.
 Please do come and say hello if you are there!
 We will be talking about styling, photography, blogging and social media, so it should be fun!